Nicotine Awareness & Help (NAH)

 Events & Engagement Opportunities

-The NAH Team will hold events on campus to engage and educate the campus community about nicotine use and perspectives on changes in our smoking and nicotine policies.
+The NAH Team hosts on campus events (such as tabling events and focus groups) and virtual town halls to engage and educate the campus community about nicotine use and perspectives on changes in our smoking and nicotine policies.

 About the Truth Initiative